 If you are unhappy with your partner’s snoring, you might wish for a way to block out the sounds.
-Earplugs seem like a great solution: they’re inexpensive and they can be effective against all but the loudest snoring.
+Some might try taping the snorer’s mouth shut.
+This isn’t the best idea.
+Earplugs also might seem like a great solution: they’re inexpensive and they can be effective against all but the loudest snoring.

-However, earplugs may not be the ideal choice.
+However, earplugs to block out snoring may not be the ideal choice.
 That’s because they come with serious risk potential.
 And the more often and the longer you wear them, the greater the risks.

 Dangers of Inserting Earplugs